washer143/r.wjoinery-msp1/README.md

 * portfolio: An image gallery showcasing any miscellaneous derived work and skills on offer.
 * contact us: A contact page to provide guests with information of our location and contact details.

-## Colors
+## Colors & Fonts

 For my color scheme i've chosen to go with brown for quite obvious reasons as this website is based on a wood working shop, but also because it gives off a feeling of warmth and contentment.
 This is what i would hope the user would sense.
 I also used this color scheme to make the website easy on the eyes and to give it an organic natural feel.

-# Features
- ## Navigation & Logo

- ## Footer
+( description of fonts used and why)

  ## Home page
  * The home page features a hero image with text overlay, a slogan and title explaining what we offer as a buisness.
 Giving the user the desired information through text and imagery identifying our USP.